-In this post, we’ll discuss how to measure indicators of churn, how to use that data to predict the likelihood of customer churn, and how to prevent at-risk customers from churning before it’s too late.
+In this post, we’ll discuss how to measure indicators of churn, how to use that data to predict the likelihood of it happening, and how to prevent at-risk customers from churning before it’s too late.

 Looking at both operational insights (e.g. declining repeat purchases, reduced purchase amounts) as well as experience insights along the customer journey is foundational to predicting churn.
 For example, a customer who has declined in recent visits and gives a Net Promoter Score of 7 after their latest shopping experience, could have an increased probability of churning.